ttran375/comp214-activity1/README.md

 ## Question 3

-3. Challenge 6-1: Create a func/on to return a descrip/on for the coffee grind.
+3. Challenge 6-1: Create a function to return a description for the coffee grind.
 The input value 3 indicates “Whole Bean,” and the value 4 indicates “Ground.”
 If a NULL value is provided as input, the func/on should return N/A.
 a.
 First, test the func/on with an anonymous block.
 b.
 Second, test an SQL statement on the BB_BASKETITEM table, using the OPTION2 column as input.

+## Question 4

 4. Challenge 6-2: Create a func/on to calculate the total pounds of coffee in an order.
 Keep in mind that the OPTION1 column in the BB_BASKETITEM table indicates the purchase of a half or whole pound.
 (This column is NULL for equipment items.)
 Also, you need to